k78ma/quartz/content/Baymax.md

 If Baymax is monitoring something for a while and it's been unhealthy for a while, have Baymax use `systemd` to restart

 ## Meeting Notes
+- Goal of deployment speed – 2-3 days from 2-3 weeks / 4-8 weeks
+- Tracking of core development time vs. fire-fighting time
+- Customer deployments aren't going away so we need to find ways to "buy back time"
+	- Simulation helps here
+-